 Whether underflow occurs depends on the data-type of the result.
-For example, the phrase 1 2 - underflows if the result is unsigned and produces the valid signed result -1.
+For example, the phrase 1-2 - underflows and produces the largest unsigned number if the result is unsigned and produces the valid signed result -1.

 A.3.2.3 Stacks